 The current customary and traditional use determination for deer in Unit 2 includes all rural residents of Units 1-5.
-As a result, there are 32 rural communities throughout Southeast Alaska with a customary and traditional use determination for deer in Unit 2.
-All Ketchikan residents will also become FQSUs with a customary and traditional use determination for deer in Unit 2 once the most recently adopted Federal subsistence regulations are published in the Federal Register.
+As a result, there are 34 rural communities throughout Southeast Alaska with a customary and traditional use determination for deer in Unit 2.
 Table 5 shows recent population and economic information for each of these communities, organized by Wildlife Management Unit.
 It also provides an estimate of how far each community is from Unit 2.

 Table 5.
-Information on the Population, Economy, and Distance to Unit 2 for Communities with Customary and Traditional Use Determinations for Deer in Unit 2 (ADLWD 2025; US Census 2025).
-(The Census Bureau often does not publish specific income and poverty rate information for smaller communities due to sample size limitations and confidentiality concerns.
+Information on the Population, Economy, and Distance to Unit 2 for Communities with Customary and Traditional Use Determinations for Deer in Unit 2 (ADLWD 2025; US Census 2025). \(The Census Bureau often does not publish specific income and poverty rate information for smaller communities due to sample size limitations and confidentiality concerns.
 This is why there is no economic information for some of the communities in this table).